timothyng-164/anilist_ui/README.md

 This project uses [envied](https://pub.dev/packages/envied) to setup environment variables.
 The anilist client ID can be configured in the '.env' file.

+If any sensitive info is added to the environment variables, they need to be added to .gitignore.

 ## Code Generation

 This project utlizes a few flutter libraries to generate code.